 - Ideally, you should declare the major as soon as possible, in order to take advantage of departmental advising in creating and refining each semester your own 4 year plan.

 - UWM recommends the major be declared before a student earns 75 credits.

 - We recommend you have completed at least the first semester of Calculus before declaring.

 - You are welcome to make an advising appointment before becoming eligible to declare, so we may assist you in planning.
 See below for advising contact info.

-- To declare the major you must request an appointment with one of the Undergraduate Advisors—the Associate Chair for Undergraduate Studies (email@example.com) or the Assistant Chair (firstname.lastname@example.org).
+- After submitting your request to declare a major, you must request an appointment with one of the Undergraduate Advisors—the Associate Chair for Undergraduate Studies (email@example.com) or the Assistant Chair (firstname.lastname@example.org).

 - At that appointment, the Assoc/Asst Chair will be able to answer your preliminary questions about the major.

 - You, in turn, will be asked about your background, your current interests, and your long-range plans, so that you may be assigned a departmental faculty advisor qualified to help you create a fulfilling program appropriate to your interests and goals.